Arthur Smith

 Pre War

-In the 1901 Census: Arthur was 2 and was living with his grandparents Richard and Elizabeth Oakley and aunt at Woodside Lodge, Hatfield.
-Richard Oakley, aged 66, was working as a general farm labourer.
-Then 1911 Arthur was at school, still living with his grandparents and Aunt at Woodside Lodge, Hatfield Park.
-His grandfather was now a lodge keeper, estate worker.
+In 1911 Arthur was a scholar and still living with his grandparents and aunt Sarah at Woodside Lodge, Hatfield Park.
+His grandfather was then a lodge keeper, estate worker.
 There is also a Walter and Mary Smith (married 6 years) who may be related, living at 11, Primrose Cottages.

 Wartime Service

-Arthur enlisting in Watford, Herts.
-January 1916 and initially posted to the 2nd/7th Battalion, Manchester Regiment, then later transferred to the 1st/7th Battalion, Manchester Regiment with the service number 44958.
+Arthur enlisted in Watford, Herts in January 1916 and was initially posted to the 2nd/7th Battalion, Manchester Regiment, later transferring to the 1st/7th Battalion, Manchester Regiment with the service number 44958.

 Additional Information